 Upgrade Your Mattress

-If you or your children are not sleeping on good mattresses, chances are that the sleep you do get will not be high quality.
+If you or your children are not sleeping on good mattresses or you are trying to figure out how to stop snoring, chances are that the sleep you do get will not be high quality.
 It is suggested that on average you should change your mattress every eight or so years, but if you’re in a budget crunch, simply purchasing a mattress topper might extend the use of your mattress and improve the quality of your sleep.
 Mattress toppers are available in twin sizes, too.

 Mind the Water